nebuly-ai/exploring-AI-optimization/quantization-overview.md

 ## More resources

-Check out this page to find other resources on quantization, including literature reviews, papers, courses and blogs, and open-source libraries.
+See the [resource page on quantization](https://github.com/emilecourthoud/learning-AI-optimization/blob/main/quantization-resources) and check out the best literature reviews, papers, courses and blogs, and open-source libraries on this topic.

 ## Quantization techniques